Rocky Mountain Oysters a Culinary Delight

 Remove testicles from beer; drain and dredge thoroughly in the wet flour.

-In a large deep pot, heat oil to 375 degrees F. Deep fry 3 minutes or until golden brown.
-They will rise to the surface when done.
+In a large, deep pot, heat oil to 375 degrees F. Deep fry for 3 minutes or until golden brown.
+When done, they will rise to the surface.
 Drain on paper towels.
 Serve warm with a cocktail or horseradish sauce.